mynlp/ccg2lambda/en/fracas.md

 # Running the RTE pipeline on FraCas.

 First, ensure that you have downloaded C&C parser and wrote its location in the file `en/candc_location.txt`.
+Also ensure that you have downloaded semtagger, wrote its location in the file `en/semtagger_location.txt` and trained a tagging model in case you are willing to use semantic templates with semantic tags.

 Second, you need to download the copy of [FraCaS provided by MacCartney and Manning (2007)](http://www-nlp.stanford.edu/~wcmac/downloads/fracas.xml):